Skip to main content

 Comparing Common Growth Hormone Secretagogues

 Different secretagogues possess unique properties and potencies, allowing for tailored protocols based on an individual’s specific goals and biochemistry.
-The choice of peptide is a clinical decision based on desired outcomes, from gentle, restorative support to more robust effects on and repair.
+The choice of peptide is a clinical decision based on desired outcomes, from gentle, restorative support to more robust effects on body composition and repair.

 Comparison of Popular Growth Hormone Peptides